Mayan Ruins of Coba

 Thank God we hired a bike taxi!
 The complex is pretty large, and it took us 10 minutes without seeing any stops along the way to get to the main area.
 (The bike taxi can stop along the path and see the multiple areas of interest if you choose, but we were solely interested in the main structure.)
 I imagine it would have taken us at least 30 minutes one way if we walked, so it definitely saved us a lot of time.

-Climbing The Ruins
+Climbing The Mayan Ruins of Coba

 As we arrived at the main structure, Nohoch Mul Pyramid, our bike taxi kindly waited for us until we were finished with our climb.
 Ahead were 120 steps that would take us up 137 feet, giving a sweeping view of the Mexican jungle.